-The App Store is coming to the Apple Watch.
+The App Store is now available on Apple Watch.
 That's right, in watchOS 6, you can search the App Store for apps that support the Apple Watch, and you can even download them right on the Apple Watch, no iPhone required!

 New Utility Apps

-Apple is bringing some fantastic utility apps to the Apple Watch that weren't available before!
-Audiobooks, Calculator, and Voice Memos are all going to be available in watchOS 6!
+Apple has added some fantastic utility apps to the Apple Watch that weren't available before!
+Audiobooks, Calculator, and Voice Memos are all available in watchOS 6!

 - How to use the Calculator on Apple Watch